We bought a house in Mérida, take 2

 I contacted Isaac and he checked it out for us and agreed with my general assessment.

-I told Isaac that, since I had green house as an option, I was only willing to go with my initial lower offer right now.
-Because, otherwise, I'd make an offer on green house.
+I told Isaac that, since I had Green House as an option, I was only willing to go with my initial lower offer for Blue House right now.
+Because, otherwise, I'd make an offer on Green House.

-We didn't undercut the price on green house much.
-I thought the price was fairly reasonable so I offered a price that I assumed they would counter and we'd meet in the middle.
+We didn't undercut the price on Green House much.
+I thought the price was fairly reasonable so I offered what I assumed they would counter and we'd meet in the middle.

 They did counter, but not much more, and so I accepted right away.
 We had bought a house, again.